In Minnesota, theft charges are taken seriously, and the penalties for a conviction can be harsh.

 Theft Crimes

 The term theft actually encompasses many different crimes.
-Theft can be shoplifting merchandise from a store.
+Shoplifting merchandise from a store can lead to punishment for theft.

 However, theft also includes: